 Disaster Recovery

-A storm and resulting flooding event on 29 March 2025 resulted in further damage to infrastructure across the Noosa Shire’s transport network.
+A storm and resulting flooding event in March 2025 resulted in further damage to infrastructure across the Noosa Shire’s transport network.

 After events such as this, Council prioritises emergency works, such as clearing debris and addressing road surface issues, to ensure roads are safe for use while further investigation is conducted.